latextemplates/scientific-thesis-template/docs/adr/0004-use-lualatex-for-correct-ligatures.md

 * Good, because proven solutions
 * Good, because pdflatex can be used
+* Bad, because babel's `"|` shortcut is used, which produces currect results in the case of "fl" and the font "latin modern" only.
+  See <https://tex.stackexchange.com/a/389439/9075> for a long explanation.
 * Bad, because tex files change
-* Bad, because babel's `"|` shortcut is used, which produces currect results in the case of "fl" and the font "latin modern" only

 ### Supress ligatures completely